perceh/Papery/README.md

 Install Papery by downloading the ZIP from Github and copying at least the following files into your project: "papery.js", "database.php" and "jquery-3.2.1.min.js" (or download the lastest version of jquery and link it in your head).

 ### PHP
-Papery requires a database connection to load the articles which is established in database.php
+Papery requires a database connection to load the articles which is established in database.php.
+A SQL database file has been added to the PHP folder of the project to test.
 ```
 define('DBHOST', 'YOURHOST');
 define('DBUSER', 'YOURHOSTUSERNAME');